gummyworm/monster/README.md

 |   <-     | Exit        | exits the debugger and returns to the editor                                         |
 | SPACE    | Swap prog   | swaps in the internal memory for the user program (allows user to see screen state)  |

+### Stepping through code
+Stepping (`C= + z` or `C= + s`) is a common way to debug a program line-by-line.
+Stepping _into_ code (`C= + z`) will, if possible, return to the debugger after the next instruction (the one currently highlighted if we have debug information) is executed.
+There is a scenario where this is not possible: if the next instruction is in ROM.
+In this case, step _into_ behaves the same as step _over_: execution begins after the current instruction.
+Note that because we don't know what will happen in ROM, it is possible execution will never return to the debugger.

+Step _over_ (`C= + s`) behaves the same as step _into_, but if the next instruction is a subroutine call (`JSR`), execution continues until the instruction _after_ the `JSR` (after the subroutine returns).

+While the debugger and user program have isolated memory banks in the address space above $1fff, the RAM _below_ this (`[$00, $2000)`) internal to the Vic-20 and cannot be swapped out between debug steps.
+To handle this, the debugger calculates the bytes that need to be saved in between steps and saves these values in between calls to the program.
+Values that will be used by the user program are then swapped in so that the program behaves as if the debugger is not running.
+The full internal state of the user program and debugger occupy buffers.

+If we aren't stepping _into_ code in RAM (_go_, _step over_) we are unable to calculate the addresses that will be affected when we hand over control to the user program, we instead save the _entire_ *debugger* state of the internal RAM and restore the _entire_ *user* state.
+Although this is a rather large amount of memory, it is mitigated by being handled by a mostly unrolled loop and therefore takes only a fraction of a second to occur.

 ### Memory Viewer (`F3` while debugging)
 The memory viewer displays the contents of RAM at a given address.
 The memory viewer is updated upon reentry to the debugger (if active).